 |The University of West Florida||Pensacola||Certificate in Information Security Management|

 |University of Central Florida||Orlando||Graduate Certificate in Computer Forensics|

 |Valencia College||Orlando||Digital Forensics Technical Certificate|

 There are a total of seven online credential options, four of which are provided solely by the University of Florida.
-All of these are graduate certificates that enable you to specialise in a specific area or aspect of cybersecurity, such as cyber intelligence, cybersecurity knowledge and education, digital forensics, and information assurance.
+All of these are graduate certificates that enable you to specialize in a specific area or aspect of cybersecurity, such as cyber intelligence, cybersecurity knowledge, and education, digital forensics, and information assurance.

 St. Petersburg College, Brenau University, and the University of West Florida deliver the other certificates.